eikek/publet/README.md

 By using Scalate you can use markdown and textile wiki markup and create templates using one of their [supported template languages](http://scalate.fusesource.org/documentation/index.html#Templates).
-Git is used to hold all source files, which allows to edit the contents offline and push changes back to the server.
+Git can be used to hold all source files, which allows to edit the contents offline and push changes back to the server.
 Also, it is possible to have multiple repositories.
 Finally Bootstrap is used for the default page layout creating a great look and feel.

 Publet aims to be an extensible application which makes setting up dynamic web sites more convenient.
-Use wiki markup on text heavy pages, and use templates combined Scala code for more complex view creation.
-It's also possible to create Scala Scripts (the controller part) that can return any content, like for example JSON.
+Use wiki markup on text heavy pages, and use templates combined with Scala code for more complex views.
+It's also possible to create Scala Scripts (the controller part) that can return any content, like for example JSON for interoperating with Javascript.

 ## Building